kubernetes-sigs/cluster-proportional-autoscaler/README.md

 The replicas derived from "nodes_to_replicas_map" would be `2` (because `100` > `2`).
 And we would choose the larger one `3`.

 Either one of the `coresToReplicas` or `nodesToReplicas` could be omitted.
+All elements in them should be int.

 The lowest number of replicas is set to 1.